formulize downloads and docs

 Download the standalone version if you just want to install Formulize and get going.
 Unzip the files and put them in a folder on your website, and then browse to that folder in your web browser.

 Download this if you want to install Formulize in your ImpressCMS or XOOPS website, or you want to upgrade an older Standalone version of Formulize to the latest copy.

-Drupal 6 modules for integration with Formulize (beta).
+Drupal 7 module for integration with Formulize (beta).

-Download these if you want to plug your Formulize standalone installation into your Drupal 6 website.
-A Drupal 7 version, as well as integration modules for Joomla and WordPress, are available on GitHub.
+Download this if you want to plug your Formulize standalone installation into your Drupal 7 website.
+A Drupal 6 version is available in a separate branch on GitHub.

 How do I get started?